 Some views also have their own menus to affect the content of the view.
-When such a menu is available, a vertical elipsis (three stacked dots:) appear at the far right of the view toolbar.
+These menus often contain the same actions from the toolbar, potentially an additional link to the relevant page(s) in the Preferences (see page 186) which are specific to this view, as well as additional actions/toggles specific to the view which are used less frequently.
+When such a menu is available, a vertical ellipsis () appears at the far right of the view toolbar.
 To open the menu for a view, click the icon.